Reviews You Can Rely On

 SOS/Emergency Messaging

 In an emergency, the inReach Messenger works very much like all the options on the market.
 We can't emphasize enough that the biggest determinant of the outcome of your emergency will depend on local resources and conditions.
-Using your inReach to activate a response to an injury sustained in a vehicle accident down a dirt road just beyond signal might yield a response in minutes or hours.
+Using your inReach to activate a response to an injury sustained in a vehicle accident down a dirt road just beyond the signal might yield a response in minutes or hours.
 The same injury resulting from a mountaineering fall in a storm in trail-less mountains in a developing nation might require days to weeks to yield a response.
 In both cases, the satellite communication portion would take just minutes.

 Non-Emergency Messaging